 Mrs. Gustin spent the next seven years teaching at J.L.
 Lyon Elementary.
 While working at Lyon, Mrs. Gustin taught 1st grade, sponsored Lyon's K-5 Drama Club, trained to become a Reading Recovery Teacher, worked together with colleagues to create the 1st multi-age vertical team in Magnolia's history, taught multi-age 1st and 2nd grade, Reading Recovery, Title 1 literacy groups and started the district's first Literacy Lab.

 In 2001, Mrs. Gustin was asked to move to Willie E. Williams Elementary to assist with the establishment of the district's Reading Recovery training site, begin the district's Literacy Coaching initiative and help with expanding the Literacy Lab concept to all of MISD's elementary campuses.
 After several years of working as a Reading Recovery teacher, Literacy Coach and Literacy Intervention Specialist, Mrs. Gustin was finally able to return to her favorite setting - the classroom!
-During the past decade, Mrs. Gustin again had the opportunity to teach 3rd and 2nd grades; as well as the 1st grade inclusion class.
-During her time at Williams, Mrs. Gustin has been invited to share her expertise in literacy and technology integration with educators at many workshops and conferences.
-She also had the great honor of serving as a mentor teacher for eighteen student teachers and literacy block students from Sam Houston State University.
+During the following decade, Mrs. Gustin had the opportunity to teach 3rd and 2nd grades; as well as the 1st grade inclusion class.
+Mrs. Gustin is often invited to share her expertise in literacy acquisition, practical intervention strategies and technology integration with educators at workshops and conferences.
+She's also had the great honor of serving as a mentor teacher for eighteen student teachers and literacy block students from Sam Houston State University.
 Mrs. Gustin continues to enjoy collaborating with and supporting her colleagues as Williams Elementary's Technology Liaison.

-This school year, Mrs. Gustin is honored to have been given the opportunity to serve as the Elementary Advanced Academics Teacher for Magnolia Elementary and Williams Elementary and is so excited to be able to work with Project Reach and GT students from both campuses.
+This school year, Mrs. Gustin is honored to be able to continue serving as the Elementary Advanced Academics Teacher for Magnolia Elementary and Williams Elementary and is so excited to be able to work with Project Reach and GT students from both campuses.
 Mrs. Gustin has an unquenchable thirst for knowledge, and it is that love for learning that she strives to bring to her students every day.
 She believes in working tirelessly to insure that every child reaches their maximum potential, and will do whatever it takes to make that happen!